Strangemother/py-rocket-example/docs/Project Quick Writeup.md

 1. The ability to 50+ bind up _things_ units
 2. Compete with Switches, energy producers (batteries) and energy sinks (anything accepting power)

+However it doesn't need to be a "circuit solution".
+For example; a developer once supplied us with a (limited) scipy table solution.

 With this solution our progression will be:

 + The ability to change units within this connective solution (users will upgrade parts)
 + Creating "Flight Systems" for structures like: [Community Vehicles.md](Community Vehicles.md) and  [ships.md](ships.md)
++ Ran at 100fps

+## Final Requirements

++ We'll pay for your idea, solution, and any best practice you think will work

+  + We don't care if you find an off-the-shelf (such as a finished numpy solution!)
+  + Or if you a completely different idea to model this

++ We're not paying for lines of code.

+  + We'd **prefer** a less code.
+(Readability is key)

+    if you found a 10 line solution - we'd accept it!

++ It'll be open-source, and the we'd like you to name the "power solution" if you wish :)

 ## Noted Requests